-The average American child spends four to five hours a day in front of a screen—that’s roughly one-third of their waking time either in front of a TV or a computer, and all that screen time could be adding up to poor health.
+The average American child spends seven hours a day in front of a screen-that’s roughly one-third of their waking time either in front of a TV or a computer, and all that screen time could be adding up to poor health.

 The trend toward more time in front of the tube or online is not surprising given our increased reliance on technology for entertainment and communication.
 However, negative health effects are many, and include weight issues, impaired attention, and even increased aggression.
 There’s also the problem of exposure to negative stereotyping and risky behavior such as unprotected sex, drug use, and heavy drinking.

 The relationship between increased screen time and childhood obesity has been solidified by recent research.
 A study led by Dr. Barbara A. Dennison and published in 2002 in the Journal Pediatrics found a preschooler’s risk of being overweight increased by six percent for every hour of television watched, and the risk increased even more dramatically if the child had a TV in their bedroom.

 Of course it’s not only the lack of activity that promotes higher weights amongst screen-glued kids, but also the commercials that encourage unhealthy eating through promotion of high-sugar and high-fat foods.
 Frequent commercials can trigger artificial hunger in children through suggestion, leading to more snacking on junk foods.